 In Steve McQueen’s latest film “Widows” a priest asks his congregation “What has happened in the world that normal now passes as excellence?
 When did we lower our standards?”
-It’s a question that soon after walking out of an early screening for the film had me thinking about the types of films that have snuck by on their overblown tropes that boast of “heist-ness” but never truly nail it down.
+It’s a question that soon after walking out of an early screening for the film had me thinking, not only about the lowered standards by which we uphold our current politicians, but also about the types of films that have snuck by on their overblown tropes that boast of “heist-ness” but never truly nail the genre down.

 If “Ocean’s 8” is the white feminist version of a heist film, “Widows” is a paragon of the heist film.